Codeine Cough Syrup: Abuse & Treatment

 Our compassionate team is one call away.
 Here to help every step of the way.

-Before you engage with codeine rehab, a supervised medical detox provides the safest and most comfortable approach to withdrawal.
-We can connect you with suitable licensed detox centers in Southern California.
+Before you engage with codeine treatment, a supervised medical detox provides the safest and most comfortable approach to withdrawal.
+We can connect you with suitable licensed detox centers in Southern California as well as inpatient treatment options.

 Following detox, you will be ready to tackle the psychological component of codeine addiction.
-At Renaissance, we focus on providing outpatient treatment for those with addictions, mental health disorders, and co-occurring disorders.
+At Renaissance’s rehabs in Florida and California, we focus on providing outpatient treatment for those with addictions, mental health disorders, and co-occurring disorders.
 This allows you to benefit from structured and supportive therapy without the costs or the restrictions of residential rehab.

-Whatever level of treatment intensity makes the best fit, you can access a combination of evidence-based therapies and holistic interventions at our luxury California rehab facility.
+Whatever level of substance abuse treatment intensity makes the best fit, you can access a combination of evidence-based therapies and holistic interventions at our luxury rehab facility.

 Most opioid use disorders respond positively to integrated therapy involving MAT (medication-assisted treatment), psychotherapy like cognitive behavioral therapy, and counseling.
 Access a personalized array of these treatments here at Renaissance, surrounded by peers undergoing similar experiences.